kristenbestavros/anagrammer/README.md

 10. Son Tine Agger Wine-Fre
 ```

-Every output is a **perfect anagram** of the input -- all letters used exactly once, none added.
+Every output is a perfect anagram of the input -- all letters used exactly once, ignoring punctuation (hyphens and apostrophes).

 ## How It Works